decarvalhoe/meetinity/docs/container-registry.md

 1. Trigger the "GHCR Retention" workflow manually (`workflow_dispatch`) and confirm that the job deletes the intended versions.
 2. For emergency purges, run the workflow with `GHCR_RETENTION_TOKEN` present so deletions succeed even if branch builds are protected by org policies.
-3. Validate that the latest `env-release` and semantic version tags still exist by listing package tags in the GitHub UI or via `crane ls ghcr.io/<org>/api-gateway`.
+3. Validate that the latest semantic version and SHA tags still exist by listing package tags in the GitHub UI or via `crane ls ghcr.io/<org>/api-gateway`.
 4. If additional cleanup is needed (e.g., deprecating a semantic version), delete the tag in the GitHub UI which will detach it from its container version; the retention workflow will pick up the orphaned version on the next run.

 Document owners should update this guide whenever the Helm chart path, registry namespace, or tagging strategy changes.